I Only Have Eyes for You (Buffy the Vampire Slayer): Plot

 Willow devises a plan to contain the spirits, and they head off to the school where they prepare, though Giles has already arrived and is trying to summon Jenny's spirit.
 Buffy hears music coming from the music room and sees Grace and James dancing there.
 James' face suddenly changes to a gory mess, startling Buffy.
 On the stairwell, Willow begins to sink into the floor and Giles saves her.
 Willow finally convinces him that the spirit is not Jenny.
 A swarm of wasps arrives and surrounds the school.

 Everyone recuperates at Buffy's while she continues to show her anger towards James.
 Buffy goes to the kitchen where she finds a sign for the 1955 Sadie Hawkins dance in her pocket as James' voice whispers, "I need you."
 She heads to the school where the wasps part for her to enter.
 Willow finds the ad and everyone rushes after Buffy, but they cannot enter the school.

 Angelus appears in the halls as Buffy, now possessed by James, talks to him as if he were Grace.
 They repeat the ghosts' argument until, at the climax, Buffy pulls out a gun and shoots Angelus.
 He falls off of the balcony as though dead.
 Buffy, still possessed by James, goes to the music room where "James" plans to kill himself.
 The possessed Angelus arrives just in time to stop Buffy from pulling the trigger.
 They exchange apologies and kiss.
 The spirits leave their bodies and are finally finding peace.
 Buffy and Angelus break away from the kiss, and Angelus, disgusted at what he has been doing, pushes Buffy away and flees.
-Angelus and Drusilla leave Spike after Angelus taunts him and Spike breaks free from his wheelchair after.
+Angelus and Drusilla leave Spike after Angelus taunts him and Spike breaks free from his wheelchair.